 The topic of digital twins is a recurring one recently as a method for managing, monitoring and maintaining assets differently.
 One year ago, you talked about the need for cognitive analytics and digital twins 4.0.
 What’s the current state of the industry regarding this?

 Diego Galar: Certainly, Digital Twins are a hot topic.
-Honestly speaking, everybody has their idea about what a digital twin is, so really challenging to assess the real status in the industry.
+Honestly speaking, everybody has their idea about what a digital twin is, so it’s really challenging to assess the real status in the industry.
 However, most of us agree on some common basis to define a twin as virtual and digital representations of physical entities or systems.
 It involves connected “things” generating real-time data which is analysed and combined with other data related to the context around it.

 The twins can be then presented to OEMs, operators or maintainers in a variety of roles, so they can remotely understand asset condition, performance, configuration.
 In summary, twins are entities which reproduce the functionality of our assets and where performance can be monitored and failure forecasted.
 What industry demands is crystal clear, the achievements so far are modest.